-The CY7C1163V18 has a port select input for each port.
+The CY7C1143V18 has a Port Select input for each port.
 This enables easy depth expansion.
-Both port selects are only sampled on the rising edge of the positive input clock (K).
+Both Port Selects are sampled on the rising edge of the Positive Input Clock only (K).
 Each port select input can deselect the specified port.
 Deselecting a port does not affect the other port.
 All pending transactions (read and write) are completed before the device is deselected.